-- 1.1 This representation has been prepared by TSA Planning on behalf of our client Lotus Homes (UK) Ltd., in respect of Antrim and Newtownabbey Borough Council's published Draft Plan Strategy (DPS), for their Local Development Plan 2030. - 1.2 The paper assesses Strategic Policy 4: Homes within the Draft Plan Strategy including the associated amplification text which we believe is unsound in its current form. - 1.3 Section 2 of the paper analyses Policy SP 4.2 and Paragraphs 7.7, 7.13, 7.14 and 7.17 of the DPS, setting out why we currently believe these to be unsound, the appropriate evidence and changes required to ensure the DPS is sound. - 1.4 Section 3 relates to the allocation of housing growth to individual settlements set out in SP 4.3 and Table 6, and associated paragraph 7.10 of the DPS. - 1.5 Section 4 sets out our views in respect of Policy DM 17: Homes in Settlements in relation to Affordable Housing - 1.6 Section 5 sets out Conclusions in respect of this representation. - 1.7 We respectfully request this representation is heard by oral hearing at Public Examination stage.
+- 1.1 This representation has been prepared by TSA Planning, on behalf of our client Davelle Developments Ltd., in respect of Antrim and Newtownabbey Borough Council's published Draft Plan Strategy (DPS) for their Local Development Plan 2030. - 1.2 The paper assesses Strategic Policy 4: Homes within the Draft Plan Strategy including the associated amplification text which we believe is unsound in its current form. - 1.3 Section 2 of the paper analyses Policy SP 4.2 and Paragraphs 7.7, 7.13, 7.14 and 7.17 of the DPS, setting out why we currently believe these to be unsound, the appropriate evidence and changes required to ensure the DPS is sound. - 1.4 Section 3 relates to the allocation of housing growth to individual settlements set out in SP 4.3 and Table 6, and associated paragraph 7.10 of the DPS.
+The content of this section is confined to the allocation to the smaller settlements (Villages, Hamlets and Countryside). - 1.5 Section 4 identifies and promotes our client's lands to the rear of 87 111 Ballyrobert Road and The Old Stables, Ballyrobert. - 1.6 Section 5 sets out Conclusions in respect of this representation. - 1.7 We respectfully request this representation is heard by oral hearing at Public Examination stage.